rabbitmq/rabbitmq-website/docs/oauth2-examples/index.md

  * Docker must be installed
  * Ruby must be installed
  * make
- * `git clone https://github.com/rabbitmq/rabbitmq-oauth2-tutorial`.
-This github repository contains all the configuration files and scripts used on all the examples.
+ * A local clone of a [GitHub repository](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/next) for branch `next` that contains all the configuration files and scripts used on this example.

 ## Getting started with UAA and RabbitMQ {#getting-started-with-uaa-and-rabbitmq}